kiboschool/course-frontend-web-dev/src/lessons/javascript-review/project.md

 # Project

-## 0. Project set-up
+## 0. Project Set-up

 Get your starter code and project set up [here](https://classroom.github.com/a/bLIQYHdv)

 ## 1. Preamble

 We will test what you've learned so far by building a Trivia.
-It will test your knowledge in HTML, CSS, and JS.
+It will test your knowledge of HTML, CSS, and JS.

 ![https://phandroid.s3.amazonaws.com/wp-content/uploads/2018/01/hq-trivia-android-screenshot.jpg](https://phandroid.s3.amazonaws.com/wp-content/uploads/2018/01/hq-trivia-android-screenshot.jpg)